MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

     get away with it (mind the pitfalls). [^15]

-!!! tip "as an artist"
+!!! tip "as a vfx artist"

+    -   usually for textures:
+        - albedo/base-color/specular-roughness/masks: `16bit float`
+        - normal/displacement/height: `32bit float`
-    - textures
+    -   for AOVs:
+        - make sure z-depth/normals/p-ref/p-world/cryptomatte are `32bit float`
+    -   if you receive an exr with a log and 16bit encoding, warn the sender it must at least be `32bit` or a 12bit+ integer format.

 ## compression algorithms